Karnataka schools colleges set to reopen from September 21

 Schools will have to follow social distancing measures.
 Mandatory use of face covers/ masks, frequent hand washing and self-monitoring of health, and reporting of any illness to the authority.
 The conduct of classes in open spaces within the school campuses will be encouraged if the weather permits, the SOP released by the Centre said.
 Mandatory hand hygiene (sanitizer dispenser) and thermal screening provisions to be made at the entrance.
 Strict regulation of visitors to the school has to be maintained and followed, the SOP also said.

-Meanwhile the Karnataka government has decided to let degree colleges reopen from October 1.
+Meanwhile, the Karnataka government has decided to let degree colleges reopen from October 1.
 The Karnataka government said offline classes in colleges will be conducted from October 1.
 The state education department is awaiting guidelines from the central government on conducting offline classes as well as the few degree exams to be conducted in September.

 "All colleges will start in October and students are expected to attend classes in person," Deputy Chief Minister Dr. Ashwathnarayan CN said, adding that preparations are underway for this as per the protocols and safety guidelines.